zhuqingzhang/MSOC-S-IKF/README.md

 ## Supplementary Material

-The provided **supplementary.pdf** in the folder 'docs' is the SUPPLEMENTARY of our submitted paper "**Toward Consistent and Efficient Map-based Visual-inertial Localization: Theory Framework and Filter Design**".
+The provided **Supplementary_Material.pdf** in the folder 'docs' is the SUPPLEMENTARY of our submitted paper "**Toward Consistent and Efficient Map-based Visual-inertial Localization: Theory Framework and Filter Design**".
 Alternatively, readers can also access the supplementary with [this link](https://drive.google.com/file/d/1TID9CVy3xAso9vs05qDj3s5gU1TJQBwh/view?usp=sharing).

 ## Installation
 This repository is currently only support ROS1.
 All the dependencies is the as those in Open-VINS.
 You can follow the guidance of [Open-VINS Installation](https://docs.openvins.com/gs-installing.html) to install the dependencies.